 As a society, we all learn to work with others.
 Mutual respect, cooperation and sharing are important values in any social experience.
 The ability to work with and for others is an important part of the learning process.
-Any inappropriate or disrespectful behaviour will be dealt with so that the well-being and security of everyone in
+Any inappropriate or disrespectful behaviour will be dealt with so that the well-being and security of everyone in the society is ensured.

 Guidelines for Success

 Each member of Surrey Symphony Society can achieve excellence by committing to respectful and responsible behaviour, and by putting forth one’s best effort.